 To solve heat related problems you need to:

-Adding thermal insulation to your vehicle can make a big difference.
+Adding automotive insulation to your vehicle can make a big difference.
 When applied correctly, a high quality heat shield and insulation can stop over 90% of heat transfer.
 You’ll literally feel the difference.

 It depends on what type of heat you’re dealing with.
 If it’s convection, you’re looking for an insulator with a high r-value.
 The r-value is going to depend on the type of material and its thickness.
 If you’re stopping radiant heat, you want to know what percentage of the heat the barrier will reflect.